-The following are the responsibilities of ARS and DSB regarding transition planning and vocational rehabilitation services for eligible youth:
+The following are the responsibilities of ARS and DSB regarding transition planning and vocational rehabilitation services for eligible and potentially eligible youth:

 - 1. Designate vocational rehabilitation personnel to be responsible for the provision of technical assistance, consultation, and the development of statewide program strategies and procedures applicable for youth with disabilities and those eligible for 504 plans. - 2.
 Facilitate the identification of youth with disabilities who may benefit from vocational rehabilitation services as early as possible, but no later than the academic year in which the student turns 16. - 3.
 Make relevant data available about eligibility for vocational rehabilitation services and track information about employment outcomes for youth with disabilities. - 4.
 Assign vocational rehabilitation counseling personnel to develop relationships with LEAs to formalize collaborative approaches to student outreach and transition planning and referral development and tracking. - 5.
-Make LEA personnel, students, and their families aware of the vocational rehabilitation program, including VR eligibility requirements (in accordance with 34 CFR 361.42), and the application procedures and scope of services (in accordance with 34 CFR 361.48) that are provided to all eligible or potentially eligible individuals.

-6. Provide the core Pre-ETS to eligible and potentially eligible students with signed parent/guardian consent.
+Make LEA personnel, students, and their families aware of the vocational rehabilitation program, including VR eligibility requirements (in accordance with 34 CFR 361.42), and the application procedures and scope of services (in accordance with 34 CFR 361.48) that are provided to all eligible or potentially eligible individuals. - 6.
+Provide the core Pre-ETS to eligible and potentially eligible students with signed parent/guardian consent beginning at age 16 for both ARS and DSB.